kenlimmj/dominatrix/README.md

 \url{http://www.a-really-really-really-really-really-really-really-really-long-url.com/long-url}
 ```

 and it appears near the end of the line, LaTeX will not automatically break the URL over to the next line for you.
 You'll end up with a long URL string running off the edge of the page.
-The [url]() package corrects that behaviour so URLs break nicely and fit within the bounds of your document.
+The [url](http://raffles.nus.edu.sg/mirror/tex-archive/macros/latex/contrib/url/url.pdf) package corrects that behaviour so URLs break nicely and fit within the bounds of your document.
 You don't need to call any commands for this to work.

 #### HyperRef

-HyperRef works if you're using PDF output.
+[hyperref](http://raffles.nus.edu.sg/mirror/tex-archive/macros/latex/contrib/hyperref/README.pdf) works if you're using PDF output.
 It runs through the document looking for any links inside \url{} wrappers and converts them to clickable hyperlinks in the PDF document.
 We call a number of option flags on the package to further customize it.

-+ `colorlinks` to tell the package to make the link visible by changing its color.
++ `ocgcolorlinks` to tell the package to make the link visible by changing its color.
 If this option is not set, hyperref will keep the link color unchanged (from the rest of the document body) and add a surrounding box around the link to demarcate it.
-+ `hypertexnames` tells hyperref to use the content of the \url{} string as the name for the link itself, without which it will expect another string passed to \url to describe the title of the hyperlink.
++ `hypertexnames=false` for compatibility with subfigures
-+  `plainpages=false` NEEDS WORK HERE
++ `plainpages=false` to ensure that page number links are unique (i.e. that they work correctly)

 #### Euler

 Since we expect to call and use different fonts in our document (i.e. fonts that are not LaTeX's default Computer Modern), we need to tell LaTeX to type equations in the same font.
-Euler does exactly just that, and you shouldn't need to call any additional commands for it to work unless you're using something exceptionally esoteric.
+[Euler](ftp://ctan.tug.org/tex-archive/fonts/eulervm/doc/latex/eulervm/eulervm.pdf) does exactly just that, and you shouldn't need to call any additional commands for it to work unless you're using something exceptionally esoteric.

 #### nth